mindspore-ai/mindinsight/mindinsight/mindconverter/README.md

 optional arguments:
-  -h, --help            show this help message and exit --version             show program's version number and exit --in_file IN_FILE     Specify path for script file to use AST schema to do
+  -h, --help            show this help message and exit --version             show program version number and exit --in_file IN_FILE     Specify path for script file to use AST schema to do
                         script conversation.
   --model_file MODEL_FILE